⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 PRPath's dashboard shows you everything related to your workouts:

 PRPath focuses on what it does best: tracking your workouts and helping you get stronger.
-For nutrition questions, ATLAS is there to provide guidance based on your training data.
+For nutrition questions, Atlas is there to provide guidance based on your training data.

 Frequently Asked Questions